 Alan joined Watsi on December 24th, 2013.
-Six years ago, Alan became the 29th member to automatically support a new Watsi patient every month.
-Since then, 5,918 more people have become monthly donors!
-Alan's most recent donation traveled 8,700 miles to support Loserian, a baby from Tanzania, to fund surgery to treat her hydrocephalus.
+Nine years ago, Alan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alan's most recent donation traveled 8,500 miles to support Fatma, a bright, book-loving student from Kenya, to fund club foot repair surgery.